nainatyagi040-svg/Interviewz/AI_USAGE_LOG.md

 ## Prompt

-Requested a more realistic interview experience where interviewer questions are spoken aloud.
+Requested a more realistic interview experience where interviewer questions are spoken aloud, and where candidates could optionally answer by speaking instead of typing.

 ## What it produced / how we used it

-Integrated browser Speech Synthesis to read interviewer questions automatically, making the interaction closer to a real interview.
+Integrated the browser's built-in Speech Synthesis API to read interviewer questions aloud automatically, and the Speech Recognition API to transcribe a candidate's spoken answer into the existing text input (typing remains available as the default/fallback).
+Both are native browser APIs with no external service or key required, and degrade silently on unsupported browsers.

 ---